NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

     * **Format Documentation Tools** To ensure consistency between the NWB:N format specification and documentation we have developed a set of tools generate Sphinx RST documents from the YAML specification sources.
 The tools are available in `docs/utils` as part of the nwb-schema repository for Python 2/3.

     * **Main contributors for this release** :
-        * Oliver Ruebel and Andrew Tritt (LBNL)
+        * Oliver Ruebel and Andrew Tritt (LBNL) : Documentation leads
         * Several of the documents have been ported from NWB:N 1.x, which were originally created by Jeff Teeters (UCB) et al.
         * Other teams have also contributed bug fixes

-* **Matlab API** A separate Matlab API is also currently being developed.
-Full functionality of the Matlab API nor full consistency with the PyNWB API can be guaranteed at this point.
+* **MatNWB** MatNWB is a Matlab API for NWB:N. MatNWB generates Matlab classes for representing NWB:N neurodata_type directly from the YAML specification.

+    * **Core features**:

+        * Write NWB:N HDF5 files
+        * Read NWB:N HDF5 files
+        * Read/Write data for custom extensions

-    * **Main developers for this release:**  Nathan Clack and Lawrence Niu (Vidriotech)
+    * **Main contributors for this release:**
+        * Nathan Clack and Lawrence Niu (Vidriotech) : Software design and development lead
+        * Karel Svoboda : Project Lead
+        * Andrew Tritt and Oliver Ruebel : Review and discussion

 .. _dev-nwb2: